svk-cu-nlp/reviews-to-app-maintenance/key_phrase_extraction/Readme.md

-# Key Phrase Extraction Using BERT
+# Key Phrase Extraction Using Transformer
 ## Steps for key phrase extraction
   - Selection of text embedding Model
   - Candidate key phrase extraction using n-grams and TextRank algorithm